Table of Contents

 OMRI is the Organic Materials Review Institute, a non-profit started over 25 years ago which assesses gardening products and approves those which are chemical-free and 100% organic.

-If you'd prefer to just grab a few organic-certified products and get started today, these products will get you started fast:
+If you'd prefer to just grab a few organic-certified products and get started ASAP, these products will get your garden going fast:

 These are listed in order of importance, with what plants need most at the top.
 Any vegetable garden or potted plant could benefit from these organic amendments.